DHCLAIRE/TingHsin_2023BrainHackSTW/README.md

 #### Deliverable 2 (Future aim): Temporal Responce Function (TRF)

-To be announced
+To be announced.

-#### Deliverable 3 (Future aim): Syntactic surprisal as predictor in speech comprehension process
+#### Deliverable 3 (Future aim): Syntactic surprisal as predictor in speech comprehension process (Statistical results)

-To be announced
+To be announced,

 ##### ECG pupilometry pipeline by Marce Kauffmann